wp-plugins/twine-social/readme.txt

 * 'width' width of the iframe
 * 'height' height of the iframe
 * 'cols' number of columns to show in the view (default: 4)
-* 'tab' the specific tab/topic to filter
+* ‘topic’ the specific topic to filter, like “Videos” or “Press Releases”
 * 'scroll=auto' for infinite scrolling

 Shortcode example: